 Damn, maybe I am really one of the most intolerant people in America.

-Cuccinelli says my views are “radical, society twisting and altering and destroying.”
+Cuccinelli says my liberal views are “radical, society twisting and altering and destroying.”
 That seems both harsh and judgmental.

 How can views that encourage people to use their brains, think for themselves and make their own choices, really be what’s destroying society?